grandparkla/nyela/index-2018.markdown

 All bags will be checked upon entry to event space.
 Please **do not** bring the following items to this event:

 * Aerosol cans
-* Alcohol
+* Amplified noise
-* Bags and Backpacks Measuring Larger Than Standard Backpack Size (16.75 inches x 13 inches x 8.5 inches)
+* Bags and backpacks  (larger than 16.75 in x 13 in x 8.5 in)
+* Bicycles
+* Confetti cannons
+* Coolers
 * Chairs
-* Coolers
-* Confetti Cannons
+* Drones
-* Drones (including Drone Operation)
+* Drone operation
 * Explosives
 * Firearms
 * Firecrackers
+* Fire matches
-* Flag Poles
+* Flag poles
+* Frowny faces
 * Generators
 * Glass
+* Identity-covering costumes
-* Identity-Covering Costumes
+* Lighters
 * Narcotics
-* Sealed or Open Beverage Bottles with Liquid Including Water (Fountains and Water for Purchase Will Be Available)
+* Outside alcoholic beverages
-* Projection Devices
+* Outside solicitation
-* Printed Signage Measuring Larger than 8.5 inches x 11 inches
+* Printed signage (larger than 8.5 in x 11 in)
+* Projection devices
 * Props
+* Public intoxication
+* Ride share scooters
+* Rollerblading
+* Sealed or open beverage bottles with liquid including water
-* Selfie Sticks
+* Selfie sticks
+* Skateboarding
+* Skating objects to ground
-* Smartboards
+* Smartboards & smartboarding
+* Smoking of any kind
+* Smoking paraphernalia
 * Sparklers
+* Staking objects to ground
 * Sticks
 * Tents
+* Umbrellas
+* Unauthorized vending
+* Unleased animals
-* Unleashed Animals
+* Vaping
 * Weapons

 ### A Note for Beautiful Los Angeles